-The nine steps outlined below will help you to break the habit of ineffective arguing with your child and will enable you to begin using more effective techniques to change your child’s unacceptable behaviors.
+The nine steps outlined below will help you to break the habit of ineffective arguing with your child.
+They will enable you to begin using more effective techniques to change your child’s unacceptable behaviors.

 Know that when you get into patterns of arguing, it makes it difficult to respond thoughtfully to your kids.
 Arguing becomes habitual.
 It becomes your go-to response to any issue.
 And it erodes the relationship.

 I understand that parental stresses in our lives can make us feel out of whack.
-Sometimes we just don’t know other ways of coping, so we lose the ability to effectively communicate.
+Sometimes we just don’t know other ways of coping, so we lose the ability to communicate effectively.
 Unfortunately, if we do the same thing over and over, we’re going to keep getting the same results because nothing’s going to change.

-Once you see that fighting with your child has become a pattern, you need to stop in your tracks and re-evaluate how you’re interacting with him.
+Once you see that fighting with your child has become a pattern, you need to stop in your tracks and re-evaluate how you’re interacting with them.

 Answering these questions will help you have that insight you need, so the next time you’re there with your child, you’ll be able to stop yourself.
 Remember, no one ever usually “wins” an argument.
 Instead, it’s really about what gets avoided through arguing.
-And what your child generally wants to avoid are consequences, limits and being held accountable for his behavior.
+And what your child generally wants to avoid are consequences, limits, and being held accountable for their behavior.

-In the end, fighting becomes an ineffective habit, one that leads your child to believe that he can simply use arguing to get what he wants.
+In the end, fighting becomes an ineffective habit, one that leads your child to believe that they can use arguing to get whatever they want.

 To make this more clear, here’s an example.
-Let’s say you’ve given your teen daughter a consequence and she’s trying to get out of it by fighting with you.
+Let’s say you’ve given your teen daughter a consequence, and she’s trying to get out of it by fighting with you.
 If you stay in the room and the argument continues, you’re just giving her more power.
-Instead, you can simply say:
+Instead, you can say:

 “We’ve talked about what’s going to happen.
 I don’t want to discuss it anymore.”